brrock/mcp-bridge/README.md

 - **Infrastructure restrictions** - Anything that isn't natively supported by existing adapters

 ### 🔧 **Transport Compatibility**
-- Bridges the gap between STDIO and web-based protocols
-- Enables deployment on platforms that don't support process-based communication
+- Enables deployment on platforms that don't support STDIO-based communication
-- Provides flexible transport options for different hosting environments
+- Provides flexible transport options for different environments

 ## Why This is Needed